Yennai Arindhaal: Characters

 Menon stated that details regarding the film would be unveiled by the end of August 2014.
 As per his statement, Menon later said that Ajith would appear in four different looks in the film, and Anushka would portray an IT professional in the film.
 Trisha said that her portion in the film would have a more intense love story than her last outing with Gautham Menon, Vinnaithaandi Varuvaayaa (2010).
 For Trisha's character of Hemanika, stylist Uthara Menon made dresses out of Kanchi cottons and used retro brocade for her dance costumes, while basing her look on actress Shobana.
 She further said that though Ajith had been playing commercial films off late, this film would show him in a radical avatar that she herself would love to see him in.
-It was confirmed that Ajith would be sporting black hair, a thick moustache and a slimmer look in the portions involving Baby Ankitha and Trisha, whereas he would appear in his natural grey hair style in the portions involving Anushka.
+It was confirmed that Ajith would be sporting black hair, a thick moustache and a slimmer look in the portions involving Baby Anikha and Trisha, whereas he would appear in his natural grey hair style in the portions involving Anushka.
 According to sources, Ajith would be seen riding a Bullet Bike in the film.
 Stills featuring Ajith sporting a bearded look were released in early October 2014.
 In November 2014, Vivek confirmed that his character — a police officer — would be a rather serious character with only a subtle sense of humour.